 Kyoto is the ancient capital of Japan with a number of famous historical spots such as temples and shrines.
-Fushimi-inari Taisha Shrine is the most visited tourist attraction in Japan with the thousands of red torii gates.
+Fushimi-inari Taisha Shrine is the most visited tourist attraction in Japan with thousands of red torii gates.
 Kinkakuji Temple is the golden temple completely covered with gold leaf, creating a stunning scenery with a beautiful Japanese garden around.
 Arashiyama is a scenic area which is world-famous for the bamboo forest where you can relax walking through countless numbers of beautiful, green bamboo and visit some of Japan’s most beautiful zen gardens.
-Stroll through the Gion district, where you can experience the history and the geisha culture, and continue your way up hill to the stunning Kiyomizudera Temple.
+Stroll through the Gion district, where you can experience the history and the geisha culture, and continue your way uphill to the stunning Kiyomizudera Temple.

 Wakayama is a prefecture located to the south of Osaka.
-It welcomes tourists with a number of scenic and sacred spots such as Kumano Nachi Taisha, a Shinto shrine complex designated as UNESCO World Heritage Site along with Kumano Hongu Taisha and Kumano Hayatama Taisha.
+It welcomes tourists with a number of scenic and sacred spots such as Kumano Nachi Taisha, a Shinto shrine designated as a UNESCO World Heritage Site along with Kumano Hongu Taisha and Kumano Hayatama Taisha.
 The nearby waterfall provides a spectacular backdrop.
 Kumano is also where you can have a memorable hiking experience along the old pilgrimage routes called Kumano Kodo.
 Explore the holy shrines while walking through sacred forests.
 Spend a refreshing summer break at Shirahama Beach, stretching 600 meters with great hotels and inns nearby.

 Nara is often visited along with Kyoto, as they are well connected by train and because of the similarity represented by old temples and shrines.
 At Nara Park, more than 1,200 deer welcome visitors and you can feed them with crackers sold in the park.
 Todaiji is a Buddhist temple built in the 8th century, officially listed as a UNESCO World Heritage Site.
 It houses a huge Daibutsu (Great Buddha), which stands 15 meters tall and has a peaceful smile on its face.
 Nara boasts several other historically important sites including Horyuji Temple, Omiwa Shrine, and Kashihara Jingu Shrine.

 Hyogo is a prefecture that also attracts a high number of tourists to the Kansai region.
 Himeji Castle is an iconic castle widely known for the beauty of the white walls.
 Enjoy relaxing hot springs at Arima Onsen, one of the oldest Onsen resorts in Japan with beautiful nature around.
-Takeda Castle Ruins refers to a castle ground with no buildings, but it fascinates visitors with the unique scenery when it looks like floating on a sea of clouds during autumn and winter season!
+Takeda Castle Ruins refers to a castle ground with no buildings, but it fascinates visitors with the unique scenery when it looks like it is floating on a sea of clouds during the autumn and winter seasons!
 Don’t forget to try Kobe beef which is incredibly tender and flavorful!

 Chugoku Region – 中国地方

 Tottori is a home to Tottori Sakyu, the largest sand dunes in Japan.
-It stretches about 16 km along the Sea of Japan, creating an unique scenery.
+They stretches about 16 km along the Sea of Japan, creating a unique scenery.
 You can explore the desert riding on a camel or go paragliding.
-For some amazing, unique sand arts such as a life-sized statue visit the nearby Sand Museum.
-Enjoy a refreshing boat cruise at Uradome Coast which has a white sandy beach, giant cliffs created by wave erosion, and other scenic spots in nature.
+For some amazing, unique sand art such as life-sized statues, visit the nearby Sand Museum.
+Enjoy a refreshing boat cruise at Uradome Coast which has a white sandy beach, giant cliffs created by wave erosion, and other scenic spots.
 Hakuto Shrine is a small, peaceful shrine where you can spot a number of statues of white rabbits!

 Shikoku Region – 四国地方

 Ehime is a small prefecture in west Shikoku and includes a number of small islands.
 It has everything that foreign tourists expect to try and visit during their trip to Japan including castles, temples and onsen.
-Its main attraction in Dogo Onsen, known from the Ghibli movie Spirited Away.
+Its main attraction is Dogo Onsen, known from the Ghibli movie Spirited Away.
 Ehime prefecture is also the final prefecture of the Shimanami Kaido, a 60km long scenic toll road, that is also very popular among cyclists.
 Pay a visit to Oyamazumi Shrine, a small sacred shrine on Oshima island.
 Don’t forget to try fresh seafood at local restaurants!

 Kyushu Region – 九州地方

 Kumamoto is one of the most popular destinations in Kyushu, known as the land of water due to its large flow of spring water.
 The prefecture is home to Mount Aso, the largest active volcano in Japan.
-Rent a car and head to Aso Area, where you’ll find a number of scenic spots and hot spring resorts such as Kurokawa Onsen.
-Visit Nabegataki Waterfall which is considered one of the most beautiful waterfalls in Japan, or head to Amakusa where you might get a chance to watch wild dolphins.
+Rent a car and head to the Aso Area, where you’ll find a number of scenic spots and hot spring resorts such as Kurokawa Onsen.
+Visit Nabegataki Waterfall which is considered one of the most beautiful waterfalls in Japan, or head to Amakusa where you might get a chance to see some wild dolphins.

 Kagoshima is widely known for Sakurajima Volcano, a symbolic volcanic mountain overlooking Kagoshima city.
 Yakushima is a beautiful island which boasts a number of refreshing hiking trails, making it a popular trekking spot with scenic spots such as Jomonsugi and Shiratani Unsuikyo Ravine, two spots that served as an inspiration for the Ghibli movies Princess Mononoke.
 Kirishima mountain range is another popular hiking spot.
-Visit Satsuma Peninsula to try the famous natural sand baths in Ibusuki Onsen Tow.
+Visit Satsuma Peninsula to try the famous natural sand baths in Ibusuki Onsen Town.

 Okinawa – 沖縄

-Japan Wonder Travel
+Japan Wonder Travel Tours

-▶Tokyo 1–Day Highlights Private Walking Tour
+▶Tokyo 1–Day Highlights Private Walking Tour (8 Hours)

-This post contains some affiliate links.
+This post may contain some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.